Pedro de Alvarado

 Pedro de Alvarado (/es/; c.
 1485 – 4 July 1541) was a Spanish conquistador, adelantado, governor and captain general of Guatemala.
 He participated in the conquest of Cuba, in Juan de Grijalva's exploration of the coasts of the Yucatán Peninsula and the Gulf of Mexico, and in the conquest of the Aztec Empire led by Hernán Cortés.
 He is considered the conquistador of much of Central America, including Guatemala, Honduras, El Salvador, and parts of Nicaragua.

-While a great warrior, Alvarado developed a reputation for greed and cruelty, and was accused of various crimes and abuses by natives and Spaniards alike.
+While a skilled warrior who brought much of Central America under Spanish control, Alvarado developed a reputation for greed and cruelty, and was accused of various crimes and abuses by natives and Spaniards alike.
 In 1541, Alvarado was crushed by a horse while attempting to quell a native revolt in Mexico, dying a few days later.